MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 ---

-This project would be reviewed by other developpers and ALGOSUP students.
+This project would be reviewed by other developers and ALGOSUP students.
 Moreover, you could be part of the review team by opening an issue on this repository and by following the [CONTRIBUTING document](../../CONTRIBUTING.md).

 The main reviewers would be: